Perman: Other characters

 A Japanese 'bad-man league', the guild organizes all assassins, burglars, pickpockets, robbers and thieves in Japan, the group also occasionally plans terrorism.
 The entire group bar Saien Mado wear headscarves as their outfit.

 The group is struggling with their finances due to trouble in collecting membership fees, they publish a newsletter and own a car that is exclusive to the league.
 Their headquarters is located in a rundown building that they struggle to pay the rent for.

+The group is entirely absent from the 1983 anime adaption but is present in all other versions.